awsdocs/aws-auto-scaling-user-guide/doc_source/security_iam_id-based-policy-examples.md

 ## Additional required permissions<a name="aws-auto-scaling-additional-permissions"></a>

-When granting permissions for scaling plans, you must decide which resources users get permissions for\.
-Depending on which scenarios you want to support, you can specify the following actions in the `Action` element of an IAM policy statement\.
+To successfully configure scaling plans, end users must be granted permissions for each target service for which they will configure scaling\.
+To grant the minimum permissions required to work with target services, read the information in this section and specify the relevant actions in the `Action` element of an IAM policy statement\.

 **Auto Scaling groups**